The Debate over Adopt-a-Programs

 The English language doesn’t lend itself to such exactness.
 Lots of words have different meanings.
 As my daughter pointed out, love can be used to refer to the deepest, most profound feeling known to humans, but it can also be used casually to mean strongly prefer or like.
 Even the phrase “give birth” can mean bringing forth a child, but can also mean coming up with an idea or plan.
 It would seem ludicrous for a child by birth to feel less important because of this other meaning.
-When writing my book, I referred to it, not always lovingly, as our fifth child.
+Years ago when writing my book (The Complete Book of International Adoption), I referred to it, not always lovingly, as our fifth child.
 I don’t think my children were confused by this.

-I dislike and mistrust any hyper focus on word choice because it often backfires on the ones it is suppose to help.
-One time at a play group, one mother asked another mom very politely about her son’s condition and referred to the child as a midget.
+I dislike and mistrust any hyper-focus on word choice because it often backfires on the ones it is supposed to help.
+One time at a playgroup, one mother asked another mom very politely about her son’s condition and referred to the child as a midget.
 The child’s mother responded curtly that midget was a derogatory word and that her child should be referred to as “a person of short stature”.
 As you would imagine, her response was a conversation killer.
 I later found out that the questioner’s cousin had recently given birth to a child with dwarfism, and she was trying to learn more.

 So, who benefited by this focus on word correctness?
 The only thing the embarrassed questioner learned was that word choice was very important, and since she wasn’t certain of the preferred words, she shouldn’t talk about it at all.
 Ultimately the real loser was the boy.
 The best thing for this child would be for the world to know more, not less, about his condition.
 The mother missed the opportunity to educate five interested and sympathetic listeners, who would have gone forth and educated more people, and in the process create a better environment for her child to live.